simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 for viewing accounts and transactions, and some limited data entry capability.
 It is easier than hledger's command-line interface, and sometimes quicker and more convenient than the web interface.

+Note hledger-ui has some different defaults:
+- it generates rule-based transactions and postings by default (--forecast and --auto are always on).
-Note hledger-ui hides transactions dated in the future, by default.
+- it hides transactions dated in the future by default (change this with --future or the F key).
+Experimental.

 Like hledger, it reads _files_
 For more about this see hledger(1), hledger_journal(5) etc.